ananace/flatpak-dwarffortress/README.md

 - 0.44.07 i386 & x86\_64, w/ dfhack
 - 0.44.09 i386 & x86\_64, w/ dfhack

+#### Compilation Requirements

+Version 0.9.2 or later of flatpak is needed in order to successfully build the Flatpak.

+Run `flatpak --version` to determine what you currently use.

+If your distribution does not provide a suitable version, a third party repository may be needed to install an appropriate version.
+Consult the recommended [setup instructions](https://flatpak.org/setup/) for more info.

+#### Build Overview
 To build and install/run the application locally you can do the following;
 ```
 # Available options;